Subscribe to updates

 Planning Applications Committee - Tuesday 28 October 2025 7.00 pm

-October 28, 2025 View on council website Watch video of meeting Read transcript (Professional subscription required)Summary
+October 28, 2025 Planning Applications Committee View on council website Watch video of meeting Read transcript (Professional subscription required)Summary

-The Lambeth Council Planning Applications Committee met on Tuesday 28 October 2025 to discuss a temporary Christmas tree market in Brockwell Park and proposed amendments to a residential development on Shakespeare Road.
-The committee was scheduled to review applications, consider officer recommendations, and address public representations regarding these developments.
-Councillors were also expected to approve the minutes from previous meetings.
+The Lambeth Planning Applications Committee met on Tuesday 28 October 2025 to discuss two key planning applications.
+The committee granted conditional planning permission for a temporary Christmas tree market in Brockwell Park and approved a variation of planning permission for a residential development on Shakespeare Road, subject to a Section 106 agreement.

 Brockwell Park Christmas Tree Market